-The Last Samurai is a 2003 American epic war film directed and co-produced by Edward Zwick, who also co-wrote the screenplay with John Logan.
+The Last Samurai is a 2003 American epic film directed and co-produced by Edward Zwick, who also co-wrote the screenplay with John Logan.
 The film stars Tom Cruise, who also co-produced, as well as Ken Watanabe, Shin Koyamada, Tony Goldwyn, Hiroyuki Sanada, Timothy Spall, and Billy Connolly.
 Inspired by a project by Vincent Ward, it interested Zwick, with Ward later serving as executive producer.
-The film production went ahead with Zwick and was shot in Ward’s native New Zealand.
-Tom Cruise portrays a formerly retired officer of the United States 7th Cavalry Regiment, whose personal and emotional conflicts bring him into contact with samurai warriors in the wake of the Meiji Restoration ...more on Wikipedia
+The film production went ahead with Zwick and was shot in Ward's native New Zealand.
+Tom Cruise portrays a formerly retired officer of the United States 7th Cavalry Regiment. ...more on Wikipedia

 Actors: Tom Cruise, Billy Connolly, Timothy Spall, Tony Goldwyn, Ken Watanabe, + more

 Directed by: Edward Zwick